-NanoDLP Controller Board coming with a ready to use SD card just needs to put it into Raspberry Pi.
+NanoDLP Controller Board comes with a ready to use SD card.
+You just need to put it into Raspberry Pi.

-You need to place the NanoDLP controller board as Hat over top of Raspberry Pi.
+You need to place the NanoDLP controller board as a Hat over top of Raspberry Pi.

 Make sure pins are correctly placed.
 Also one of the Pi’s USB port should get connected to the board.

 The provided touchscreen is not nextion but it provides same functionality together with NanoDLP.

 The LCD driver coming with your 3D printer should be wired to Raspberry Pi directly.